 In any business, it pays to keep a close eye on every dollar making its way out the door.

-For growing businesses, this is even more crucial.
+For startups and growing businesses, this is even more crucial.
 You’ll have a much harder time hitting your quarterly targets if you’re losing money to inefficient or irregular spending.

 This is where spend analysis comes in.
 By taking a deep and detailed look at your spending, you can identify trends and patterns you wouldn’t be able to see otherwise.

 Once you understand these trends, you can save your business a lot of money.
 Getting a handle on your spending can make all the difference for your bottom line.

 In this post, we’ll take you through the basics of spend analysis for growing businesses, and will show you just how useful this process can be.